jasonankeodendaal/JSTYP.ME/README.md

         ```
     *   If it's installed correctly, you will see a version number like `v20.11.0`.

-### 2. Prepare the Project Files

-1. Unzip the main project folder you received and place it somewhere permanent, like your `Documents` folder.
-This is the folder that contains `index.html`, `App.tsx`, etc.
-2. Inside that folder, you will also find a folder named `server_examples`.
-This contains the server code needed for the Cloud Sync setup.

 ---

-## The Definitive Guide: Cloud Sync Setup (Scenario C)
+## The Definitive Guide: Cloud Sync Setup

 > **Use this for:** The most powerful setup.
 Manage a main admin PC and multiple display kiosks (PCs, Android tablets) across different locations, all synced together over the internet.